Crimson-rain-flower/WhaleArena/README.md

-# Advanced CSS Theme System
+# Dive into Whale Arena
 This repository contains an advanced CSS theme system built with custom properties, utility layers, and enhanced typography.
 It is designed for projects that require seamless light/dark mode support, high-quality text rendering, and a modern, maintainable design